GrumpyMeow/XiaomiXiaofangFirmware/README.md

 * WebUI> System> Date & Time  same sort error as above
 * WebUI certificate is only valid for: 172.21.2.134
 * WebUI/Galaxy Server> Increase resolution to FullHD support.
 Now 1280x720 is the highest.
-* Modify Galaxy Server Log.xml to log to a file and not to the console.
+?
+Modify Galaxy Server Log.xml to log to a file and not to the console.
-* Add app SnOnvif, error: Create Key Error for /var/mq/cgi.mq : No such file or directoryMsg To Server Init Fail~
+?
+Add app SnOnvif, error: Create Key Error for /var/mq/cgi.mq : No such file or directoryMsg To Server Init Fail~
-* SnOnvif requires ./web-admin/rootfs/var/mq
+* SnOnvif requires ./web-admin/rootfs/var/mq files.
+They don't get copied, why?
-./web-admin/rootfs/var/mq/ffserver.mq
-./web-admin/rootfs/var/mq/cgi.mq
-./web-admin/rootfs/var/mq/mntrd.mq
-./web-admin/rootfs/var/mq/motiond.mq